 Reading and Music on-the-go

-Often reading a book on your smartphone, which is apparently a good hobby, becomes the reason of undesired outcomes.
-Many a times it is seen that cars keep honking to an apparently deafened man who is engrossed in the rhythm of his headphones.
+Often reading a book on your smartphone, which is apparently a good hobby, becomes the reason for undesired outcomes.
+Many a time it is seen that cars keep honking to an apparently deafened man who is engrossed in the rhythm of his headphones.

 Social Media and selfies